 - 2 Tablespoons apple cider vinegar

-- 1 teaspoon gelatin see link below in Recipe Notes (includes discount code)
+- 1 teaspoon gelatin see discount code in Recipe Notes

 - 1 teaspoon cinnamon